micmejia/bible-dump/NKJV/Matthew/Matt 24.md

 Assuredly, I say to you that he will make him ruler over all his goods.

 ###### 48
-But if that evil servant says in his heart, 'My master is delaying [^j]his coming,'
+But if that evil servant says in his heart, 'My master is delaying his coming,'

 ###### 49
 and begins to beat _his_ fellow servants, and to eat and drink with the drunkards,